UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 <choice id="2" >
 <opt text='<code>fruit_salad.iloc[[lemon, cantaloupe], [colour, weight, seeds]]</code>'>

-We need to use the index position for this question and when using `iloc`.
+We need to use the index position for this question and when using `.iloc[]`.

 </opt>